pryv/dev-site/source/customer-resources.md

   This document describes some steps to perform regular healthcheck on a running Pryv.io platform.

+## Development resources

+- Authorization web application (app-web-auth v3): [Github](https://github.com/pryv/app-web-auth3)

+  This sample application provides a starting point to implement your own authorization or consent flow application.
+You might want to fork this repository and modify the code to fit your needs if you want to allow third party applications to interact with your platform.

 ## Contact and support

 You can get in touch with Pryv's support by sending an email to [support@pryv.com](mailto:support@pryv.com) or filling in the form at [Pryv's Helpdesk](http://pryv.com/helpdesk/)